blueridgeboost/blueridgeboost.github.io/src/content/morningwintercamp.md

 The culminating lesson teaches basic sorting algorithms.
 Successful coders need more than knowledge of programming languages, they must have well-developed computational thinking skills and deep knowledge of standard algorithms that can be used to solve a variety of problems.

 In addition, students code using a block-language.
-They create programs to help a monkey retrieve its bananas that were stolen by a mean gorilla using commands to make it walk and turn.
+They create programs to help a monkey retrieve its bananas that were stolen by a mean gorilla using commands to make it walk and turn or to help a beaver fix its den.
+Based on the student's previous exposure to coding and interest, they may choose one of the following sets of practice exercises: [Beaver Achiever](https://www.codemonkey.com/courses/beaver-achiever/), [Dodo Does Math](https://www.codemonkey.com/courses/dodo-does-math/), and [Coding Adventure](https://www.codemonkey.com/courses/coding-adventure/).

 Depending on the students background and pace, they may also learn conditional statements and loops and may start coding using a text-based language.
 The instructor uses differentiated instruction practices to satisfy the intellectual needs of every camper.